Josef Korbel School of International Studies: Graduate programs

 The Josef Korbel School focuses on training graduate students, both for master's and doctoral degrees, in a number of different areas.
 In addition to the major, students also specify certain concentrations, either a subject interest or a regional focus.
 Most degrees require foreign language proficiency and a field internship.

 The school's graduate programs include majors in International Human Rights; International Development; Global Finance, Trade and Economic Integration; International Administration; International Security; and International Studies.
 As a result of its Peace Corps Master’s International and Fellows programs, the school is home to one of the largest Peace Corps communities at the graduate level.

 Graduate students can earn graduate certification in Global Health Affairs, Homeland Security and Humanitarian Assistance on top of their master's degree work.

 Dual degree programs

-The Korbel School also offers dual degrees in conjunction with the University of Denver's Daniels College of Business, Sturm College of Law, Graduate School of Social Work, School of Communications, and Institute for Public Policy Studies.
+The Josef Korbel School also offers dual degrees in conjunction with the University of Denver's Daniels College of Business, Sturm College of Law, Graduate School of Social Work, School of Communications, and Institute for Public Policy Studies.
 These degrees are MA/MBA, MA/JD, MA/MSW, MA/MA, and MA/MPP, respectively.